-If you ask kids about drawing a flower most will be able to draw a cartoon-y flower pretty confidently.
-Flowers are made up of simple shapes and are something many kids include in their drawings.
+If you ask kids to draw a flower most will draw a cartoon-y flower pretty confidently.
 Use these directed drawing tips as well as the free video tutorial (scroll to the bottom) to take a flower drawings from simple to colorful, complex drawings that will teach your kids that every drawing is made up of simple shapes and lines.

 Drawing a flower 101….